 What is online harm?

-Simply put, it is any behaviour online that causes harm.
-This could be physical, emotional or sexual.
+Simply put, online harm is any behaviour online that causes physical, emotional or sexual harm.

 Online sexual harm includes: